square/protob/README.md

 Services are useful in both the browser and on the server.

-On the server, use services to recieve requests and fulfil the responese, on the client, use services to communicate with the server using a strong api contract that is part of the executing code.
+On the server, use services to receive requests and fulfil the response, on the client, use services to communicate with the server using a strong API contract that is part of the executing code.
 Adding handlers in both places is easy.

     var MyService = registry.lookup('some.package.MyService');